 LegitScript Merchant and Website Classifications Guide

-These classifications are a component of LegitScript’s monitoring services for payment processors, acquiring banks, e-commerce platforms, and more.
-In the interests of public health, LegitScript’s legitimacy classifications for Internet pharmacies and eyewear retailer websites are searchable from LegitScript’s home page.
+In the interests of public health, LegitScript’s legitimacy classifications for internet pharmacies and other applicable healthcare websites are searchable from LegitScript’s home page.
 For other merchant types, the legitimacy classifications are a component of our monitoring services for payment processors, e-commerce websites, and other platforms.

-As a general matter, we put merchants and websites in four main categories:
+As a general matter, we put merchants and websites in five main categories:

 - Rogue.
 This means that the merchant’s primary purpose is to engage in some sort of illegal, unsafe, or misleading activity, like selling prescription drugs or contact lenses without requiring a prescription, defrauding customers, or selling counterfeit goods.
 We recommend that payment processors, search engines, registrars, and e-commerce platforms terminate services to these entities.